-Your provider may mandate you to “maintain basic standards of good behaviour” but it remains the case that you will only be sanctioned if you have committed gross misconduct.
-See point 27 of this provider guidance for an indicative list of what constitutes gross misconduct.
+Your provider may mandate you to “maintain basic standards of good behaviour” but, still, you will only be sanctioned if you have committed gross misconduct.
+See point 27 of this provider guidance for an list of the kind of things that might be gross misconduct.

 Note: Volunteering or work experience you have arranged yourself of your own free will may be subject to sanctions for gross misconduct if it is recorded on your action plan.

 From 3rd December 2012, these placements will apply to people claiming ESA as well as those on JSA.

 “Community Benefit” placements are not necessarily mandatory, as they can be arranged under the same guidelines as voluntary work experience (see point 50).
 Find out if your placement is mandatory.

 Providers have to do the following to make an action mandatory (and sanctionable):

 “issue a separate MAN [Mandatory Activity Notification] for each activity and it must be clear on the notification that the activity is mandatory.” (point 10, guidance on mandation)